jrgissing/lammps/doc/src/fix_guess_bonds.rst

 Bond order is calculated differently depending on whether the *distance* or *pauling* mode is specified.

-In *distance* mode, if a bond satifies the distance cutoff criterion on a given timestep, it is assigned a bond order of 1.0, otherwise it is assigned a bond order of 0.0.
+In *distance* mode, if a bond satisfies the distance cutoff criterion on a given timestep, it is assigned a bond order of 1.0, otherwise it is assigned a bond order of 0.0.
 In *distance* mode, the distance cutoff is defined by the following equation: